franko/gsl-shell/doc/source/fft.rst

 Fourier Transform of Real Data
 ------------------------------

-In principle the Fourier Transform of real data is exactly the same of the Fourier transform of complex data, we only make de difference between them because:
+In principle the Fourier Transform of real data is exactly the same of the Fourier transform of complex data, we only make the difference between them because:

 - in GSL Shell real value matrix and complex value matrix are considered different types
-- specialised routines exists to work efficiently of the case of real value data
+- specialised routines exists to work efficiently in the case of real value data

 Another important reason is *redundancy*, that is, because data are real the Fourier transform comes with a special symmetry: